 Check your home’s insulation

 One of the biggest causes of wasted energy is poor insulation.
-Heat rises, vanishes through the roof and is lost.
-Therefore looking at the quality and thickness of the insulation in your roof or loft can be key to improving the home’s energy efficiency.
+Heat rises, vanishes through the roof and vanishes.
+Therefore, looking at the quality and thickness of the insulation in your roof or loft can be key to improving the home’s energy efficiency.
 Wool is a great eco friendly and very efficient option.

 Producing your own power

 Not as wacky a suggestion as perhaps it used to be, we can now consider producing some of our own electricity right at home!
-There are lots of renewable options that can be used in almost any home to generate electricity, cut down utility bills and even make a little money selling unused power back to the national grid.
+There are lots of renewable options for almost any home to generate electricity, cut down utility bills and even make a little money selling unused power back to the national grid.

 Not everyone will be able to produce their own electricity at this point, but we can all do more to conserve it and therefore make our homes more energy efficient.
 It also has the benefit of saving money on those utility bills as well!